 Kayak on the lake on a guided ecology tour or learn how to go fly fishing.
-Rent a hydro-bike, paddle board, or even rent a pontoon for the day to explore the magical lake at your leisure.
+Rent a hydro-bike, paddleboard, or even a pontoon boat for the day to explore the magical lake at your leisure.
 Spend an afternoon at Fireman's Park and Beach, which is great for families, or you can take a walk on one of the paved trails at Jeanette Moioffer Park or June Vollrath Park.

 Spend a day in Janesville, a quaint town with a lot to do.
 Explore several locations listed on the National Register of Historic Places, including the Lincoln-Tallman House and the hexagon-shaped Milton House, which was a stop along the Underground Railroad.

 4. Lake Geneva

 If sightseeing some of the local mansions is on the agenda, your starting point can be at the Black Point Estate and Gardens, which you can tour to see how affluent families vacationed in the late 1800s.
 Then, plan a stop at the Ten Chimneys estate for a tour of the home that was made famous by Broadway notables Alfred Lunt and Lynn Fontanne.

 You can also just plan some beach time on Lake Geneva, which is one of the most popular pastimes.
 The Grand Geneva Resort and Spa is a luxury resort in town with two golf courses, a full-service spa, and horseback riding in addition to unmatched views of the lake.

-The town of Stockholm only has a population of 66, so on any given day there are likely more visitors passing through than residents, but parking the car and staying to visit a day is worth it.
+The town of Stockholm only has a population of 78, so on any given day there are likely more tourists passing through than residents, but parking the car and staying to visit a day is worth it.
 The town originated as a stopping point for Scandinavian immigrants heading to western Wisconsin in the mid-1800s, so you will see the Swedish influence, including its name.

 You can take the Fresh Art Tour through Stockholm and visit artists in neighboring Pierce and Pepin counties as you see some of the picturesque countryside.
 You might also just want to walk around Stockholm and casually enjoy the small eateries and cafés.

-6. Stevens Point
+7. Stevens Point